 Above: A branch displays ornaments; a chair is casually draped with a sheepskin.

 Above: Star ornaments made out of natural and white kraft paper and twine.

-Above: The house is filled with wooden bowls, nature brought indoors, and plenty of candles.
+Above: The house is filled with wooden bowls, nature brought indoors, and candles.

 Above: The kitchen is neutral in color and simple in style.

 Above: An antler lamp with a crocheted shade.